 9-11-9.
-If an election changes the question of whether to change the form of government or number of commissioners, wards, or trustees is approved in an election pursuant to § 9-11-6, at the next annual municipal election or at a special election called by the governing board and held pursuant to § 9-13-14, officers shall elected officials must be chosen under the changed form of government.
+If the question of whether to change the form of government or number of commissioners, wards, or trustees is approved in an election pursuant to § 9-11-6, at the next annual municipal election or at a special election called by the governing board and held pursuant to § 9-13-14, elected officials must be chosen under the changed form of government.